Natural gas transmission and midstream

 Our natural gas transmission and midstream operations include:

-- The transportation of more than 18.9 Bcf (billions of cubic feet per day) of natural gas;
+- The transportation of about 16.2 Bcf (billions of cubic feet per day) of natural gas

-- East Tennessee: With 1,525 miles of pipeline, East Tennessee can deliver 1.86 Bcf/d of gas per day to meet the growing energy demands of the Southeast and Mid-Atlantic.
-The system begins in Tennessee and extends to an area just south of Roanoke, Virginia.
+- East Tennessee: With 1,526 miles of pipeline, East Tennessee can deliver 1.86 Bcf/d of gas per day to meet the growing energy demands of the Southeast and Mid-Atlantic.
+The system begins in Tennessee and extends to an area just south of Roanoke, Virginia

 Offshore pipelines: As one of the largest gas transporters in the Gulf of Mexico, Enbridge has 11 active natural gas transmission and gathering pipelines—handling more than 40% of total offshore natural gas production, and more than 50% of deepwater natural gas production, in the Gulf.
 (Learn more about Enbridge’s offshore pipelines.)

 Enbridge’s Western Canadian natural gas assets connect one of the most vital and vibrant natural gas supply sources in North America—the Western Canadian Sedimentary Basin—with growing North American markets.

 Enbridge’s Western Canadian gas transmission business consists of two major pipelines—the BC Pipeline and the Alliance Pipeline.